Who's Behind Listverse?

 The classification has since been changed to “critically endangered.”
 While it does not illustrate actual fluency, more than 1,800 people claim to speak, read, and write Manx today.

 The Manx cat breed is well-known for its tail—or the lack of it.
 Manx kittens can be born with full-length tails, stubby tails, or no tails at all.
 And all the lengths can appear in a single litter.
 Manx cats with normal-length tails are referred to as “longy,” short tails are known as “stumpy,” and completely tailless felines are called “rumpy.”

-As the Isle of Man did not have an indigenous feline species from which the Manx could develop, it is surmised that cats were introduced by settlers and explorers.
+As the Isle of Man did not have an indigenous feline species from which the Manx could develop, it is surmised that settlers and explorers introduced cats.

 It is uncertain how or when the first cats arrived on the island.
 One story says that cats were aboard a ship of the Spanish Armada that wrecked on the Isle of Man in 1588.
 Another tale claims that Phoenician traders transported the cats from Japan.
 Yet another story says that cats arrived with the Viking settlers who colonized the island.

 Regardless of how the cats got there, they presumably arrived with their tails intact.
 Thanks to modern-day geneticists, we now know that the Manx’s “taillessness” was likely caused by a spontaneous mutation within the Isle’s domestic cat population.